Barbara Lock, MD, is a writer, editor, teacher, and emergency physician.

 Maiju meets her husband on the shore of their rocky isle to inspect his catch; he has pulled but three fishes and they are flabby, sickly-looking things, dull of eye and crawling with sea lice.

 Paramedics find the body of a Cook in a single room also occupied by a Waiter, a Delivery Man, and a father.
 The paramedics push on the Cook’s heart, but the brain does not restart.
-The Cook’s father sees a light rise out of the body of his son.
-This light sparkles and diffuses, like the flashing bodies of a thousand fireflies if they were smaller, if they were fleas leaping from the body’s skin into the air.

 Michael gazed at indiscriminate litter in the wide sideyard: motorcycles, shards of plywood, children’s red toys faded beige.
 Such a shame letting old motorcycles go to scrap, he thought.
-Just a little extra care and they’d be fine to ride, no danger at all.

 “I just think it might be a way to solve the problem of your failing body, you know?”
 Brandon says.

 “Correction,” Celia says.
 “That solves the problem of whose body you are going to use when mine fails.
 There’s a difference.”

 Olga’s arms would flow over the body, folding, tucking, making ready for the first grave; removing catheters, intravenous lines, making the flesh look respectable for the pathologist, medical examiner, undertaker.
 The mask’s strap was fatigued, is all, having been baked in the oven next to fish.
 It shouldn’t have surprised her.(📷 @peraltaprjct)

 This surreal piece of medical fiction, which earned honorable mention in the Saturday Evening Post's Great American Fiction Contest 2020, was Barbara Lock's first published fiction.